lyndon025/playtested/src/content/article/legacy/2023-10-12-a-rewarding-driving-experience-but-there-are-glaring-issues--review---forza-motorsport.md

-## +Realistic handling and an immersive driving experience
+- Realistic handling and an immersive driving experience

-## +Extensive car roster with over 500 vehicles.
+- Extensive car roster with over 500 vehicles.

-## +Great gamepad support with the best use of Xbox controller’s haptics that I’ve seen
+- Great gamepad support with the best use of Xbox controller’s haptics that I’ve seen

-## +A middle ground between arcade and realism, fine tune it to your liking
+- A middle ground between arcade and realism, fine tune it to your liking

-## +Accessibility options for various difficulty settings
+- Accessibility options for various difficulty settings## Cons

-## Cons

 -The car upgrade system tends to feel grindy